TimSimpson/meowmx/README.md

 This takes many of the ideas from Eugene Khyst's [postgresql-event-sourcing](https://github.com/eugene-khyst/postgresql-event-sourcing) project and implements them worse in Python.

-The end result, meowmx, lets you:
+The end result, meowmx, lets you use PostgreSQL to:

 * write events containing plain JSON data, which can later be looked up by category or aggregate IDs
 * subscribe to events, allowing you to create workers that iterate through them.